danrue/lkft-ml/README.md

 It could also retrieve them from the qa-reports API, but this author did not think of that at the time.

-Finally, find_intermittent_issues.py is a very naive example us traversing through the haystack to try to discover intermittent failures using hard coded thresholds.
-For example, it looks at the 10 most recent builds and if any test has changed state (from good to bad or bad to good) more than <threshold>
-times, it will be reported an intermittent issue.
+Finally, find_intermittent_issues.py is a very naive example of traversing through the haystack to try to discover intermittent failures using hard coded thresholds.
+For example, it looks at the 10 most recent builds and if any test has changed state (from good to bad or bad to good) more than 2 times in a given environment, it will be printed as an intermittent issue.